gvellut/jncep/README.md

 - `add`: Add a new series for tracking.
 After a series has been added, it can be updated using the `update` command.
 - `rm`: Remove a series from tracking
 - `list`: List tracked serie
+- `sync`:  Update the list of series to track based on series followed on the J-Novel Club website (or the opposite using the `--reverse` flag)

 In the cases of `add` and `rm`, a URL link to a part or volume or series on the J-Novel Club website must be passed and is used to specify the series.
 Credentials are also needed for them (but not for `list`, which doesn't communicate with the J-Novel Club API).